duparq/hwa/doxygen/porting.md

 Classes {#porting_classes}
 =======

-All peripheral features of a device are objects pertaining to a class.
+All peripheral controllers of a device are objects pertaining to a class.

 Class names are lower cased, prefixed with an underscore `_` and end with a letter that is used to distinguish various classes of the same kind of objects.